 The University of Oregon is dedicated to the principle of equal opportunity in education, research, and service.
-The Libraries reflect this commitment by ensuring that collections, services, and facilities are accessible to all users.
-If you need further assistance or accommodation, contact a staff member in person at any service desk, or by phone, by e-mail, or chat.
-Special accommodation requests not addressed below may be directed to Andrew Bonamici, Associate Dean of Libraries for Strategic Initiatives and Program Development, at 541/346-2682 or 541/346-3056.
+The UO Libraries reflects this commitment by ensuring that collections, services, and facilities are accessible to all users.
+For further assistance or accommodation, please contact a staff member in person at any service desk or by phone, e-mail, or chat.
+Special accommodation requests not addressed below may be directed to Andrew Bonamici, Associate Dean of Libraries for Strategic Initiatives and Program Development, at (541) 346-2682 or (541) 346-3056.

 Locating or Reaching Library Materials

 Library staff members will assist with locating or reaching shelved library materials.
-Provide the location information for your items to the nearest service desk. and a staff person will retrieve a reasonable number of items.
-If you have a large number of items to retrieve, the staff person can get several for you to start with.
-The remaining materials will be paged within 24 hours (during the week) and held for you.
+Provide the location information of your items to the nearest service desk and a staff person will retrieve the items for you.
+If you have a large number of items that need to be retrieved, the staff person will pull several of them to get you started; the remaining materials will be pulled within 24 hours (during the week) and held for you.

 Borrowing Library Materials Using a Proxy

-Patrons who need regular assistance doing library work may apply for a UO Libraries Proxy card.
-Please contact staff at the Knight Checkout Desk at 541/346-3065 for more information.
+Patrons who need regular assistance may apply for a UO Libraries Proxy card.
+Please contact staff at the Knight Checkout Desk at (541) 346-3065 or email for more information.

-Patrons needing assistance with photcopying may ask staff at any service desk for assistance.
-You must provide the campus cash card for the cost of the copies.
-If you have more copying than can be done immediately, you may leave your campus cash card with the staff and they will arrange for it to be done within 24 hours.
+For assistance with photcopying, please ask staff at any service desk.
+You must provide a campus cash card for the cost of the copies.
+If you have more copying than can be done immediately, you may be asked to leave your campus cash card with the staff person, who will arrange for the copying to be done within 24 hours.

 Public computers in the libraries and campus labs are equipped with Zoomtext voice-output software.
-Academic Workstations include Kurzweil text-to-speech software.
+Academic Workstations include ReadOutLoud text-to-speech software.

 Labs for UO students

-The University provides specialized accessible technology labs for students with a referral from the Accessible Education Center.
-For more information, talk with James Bailey, Adaptive Technology Advisor at (541) 346-1076.
+The University provides specialized accessible technology labs for students who have a referral from the Accessible Education Center.
+For more information, contact James Bailey, Adaptive Technology Advisor at (541) 346-1076.

-The UO Libraries have video and moving image collections in many formats, covering all disciplines.
+The UO Libraries has video and moving image collections in many formats, covering all disciplines.
 Some videos and DVDs include closed-captioning.
 Contact Eric Clark with questions about using videos.